<?xml version="1.0" encoding="UTF-8"?>

 <image:title>About</image:title>

-<image:caption>I’m Ivy, a PhD candidate in social psychology at Cornell University, working in Dr. Laura Niemi’s Applied Moral Psychology Lab.
-My research examines how people form social and moral inferences about nonhumans — both biological and artificial — and how these inferences shape consumption attitudes and policy preferences.
-I have a particular interest in animal ethics and food systems.
-Current projects explore: moral judgment of industries and industry practices cultural narratives upholding meat and dairy consumption (e.g., “happy dairy”) perceptions of consent in human–nonhuman relationships constraints on empathy for animals</image:caption>
+<image:caption>I am an incoming Researcher at New York University’s Center for Mind, Ethics and Policy.
+I’m a moral psychologist, and I’m interested in how people form social and moral inferences about nonhumans — both biological and artificial — and how these inferences inform consumer ethics, behavior, and policy preferences.
+I earned my PhD from Cornell University in 2026 and my MA in linguistics from Florida Atlantic University.
+I will join NYU CMEP in July 2026.
+Ongoing projects from my doctoral research explore: perceptions of consent in human–nonhuman relationships moral judgment of industries and industry practices cultural narratives upholding meat and dairy consumption (e.g., “happy dairy”) constraints on empathy for farmed animals</image:caption>

 </image:image>